Parallel self-testing of EPR pairs under computational assumptions: Soundness of self-testing protocol

-Now consider the second equation of the lemma, that involving $X$.
-It again suffices to prove this equation for $i=1$ as the proof for other $i$ is analogous.
-In addition, it suffices to only consider $\theta=1$ (note that $\theta=i$, unlike before) by the reasoning at the start.
-The proof is then analogous to the proof of the first equation, except we use the bounds on $\chi$ in \cref{lem:zeta_chi_bounds}, which is applicable because $\theta=i$.
+Now consider the second equation of the lemma involving $X$.
+It again suffices to only consider $\theta=i$ by the reasoning at the start.
+The proof is then analogous to the proof of the first equation, except we use the bounds on $\chi$ in \cref{lem:zeta_chi_bounds_new}, which is applicable because $\theta=i$.
 We omit the details. \end{proof}